httpwg/wg-materials/interim-20-10/minutes.md

 mt: Kazuho is right, Robin also correctly points out problem of choosing incremental vs non-incremental.
 The right thing to do is to point out the issues.
 From the chat you have no strict ordering of pushes but we have push IDs that can be inserted between non-push streams and schedulers can use stream ID-based ordering.

-Lucas: this is probably best done on github
+Lucas: this is probably best done on GitHub

 Tommy: one question on scheduling.
 Do we want to target a particular time for lc of this doc?

 Lucas: H3 is getting towards last call, but there's not strict dependency, this is non-blocking.
 For real deployment it will be important to get this in though.
-Implemenations need something practically.
+Implementations need something practically.
 Want to finish this asap.